TheBunny221/Fix_Smart_CMS_v1.0.1/documents/README.md

-# Fix_Smart_CMS - Documentation Index
+# Fix_Smart_CMS v1.0.3 - Documentation Index

-Welcome to the comprehensive documentation for Fix_Smart_CMS (NLC-CMS), a modern complaint management system built with React, Node.js, and PostgreSQL.
+Welcome to the comprehensive documentation for Fix_Smart_CMS, a modern complaint management system built with React 18, Node.js 22+, and PostgreSQL.

 ## 📋 System Overview

-Fix_Smart_CMS is a production-ready complaint management system designed for municipal and civic organizations.
+Fix_Smart_CMS is a production-ready complaint management system designed for smart city initiatives and municipal organizations.
 The system enables citizens to submit complaints, track their progress, and receive updates while providing administrators and maintenance teams with powerful tools to manage and resolve issues efficiently.

 ### Key Features
-- **Multi-role User Management**: Citizens, Ward Officers, Maintenance Teams, and Administrators
+- **Multi-role User Management**: Citizens, Ward Officers, Maintenance Teams, and System Administrators
-- **Real-time Complaint Tracking**: Status updates, SLA monitoring, and notifications
+- **Real-time Complaint Tracking**: Live status updates, SLA monitoring, and email notifications
-- **Geographic Organization**: Ward-based complaint assignment and management
+- **Geographic Organization**: Ward-based complaint assignment and management with sub-zones
-- **File Attachment System**: Support for photos, documents, and other attachments
+- **File Attachment System**: Secure upload and management of photos, documents, and other attachments
-- **Guest Complaint System**: Anonymous complaint submission with OTP verification
+- **Guest Complaint System**: Anonymous complaint submission with OTP email verification
+- **Multi-language Support**: English, Hindi, and Malayalam interface
-- **Responsive Design**: Mobile-first UI with modern React components
+- **Responsive Design**: Mobile-first UI with modern React components and TailwindCSS
+- **Email Broadcasting**: Automated notifications for status changes and assignments

 ## 📚 Documentation Structure